kaan-devv/UniversityPaymentSystem/README.md

 ---

-## ⚠️ Challenges and Solutions (Critical for Grading)
+## ⚠️ Challenges and Solutions

 This project involved several non-trivial issues solved during development and deployment:

 * **Quota Exceeded (App Service Plan Creation):**
-    * *Problem:* Attempting to create a second Free (F1) App Service Plan resulted in a "Quota Exceeded" error, blocking the deployment of the Gateway.
+    * *Problem:* Attempting to create a second Free (F1) App Service Plan resulted in a "Quota Exceeded" error.
-    * *Solution:* The issue was resolved by deploying the Gateway to **reuse the existing App Service Plan** that was created for the API, successfully avoiding the quota limit.
+    * *Solution:* The Gateway was successfully deployed by configuring it to **reuse the existing App Service Plan** that was created for the API, circumventing the plan creation limit.

 * **Port Binding Conflict in Azure:**
-    * *Problem:* The Gateway failed to start after deployment because its code hardcoded the local development port 5200, which conflicts with Azure's required port 8080.
+    * *Problem:* The Gateway failed to start because its code hardcoded the local development port 5200, preventing Azure from communicating with the application on port 8080.
-    * *Solution:* The hardcoded `builder.WebHost.UseUrls("...5200")` line was removed from the Gateway's `Program.cs`, allowing the application to correctly bind to the port provided by the Azure environment.
+    * *Solution:* The hardcoded `UseUrls` line was removed from the Gateway's `Program.cs`, allowing the application to properly bind to the port provided by the Azure environment.

 * **Silent Deployment Failure (Missing Config):**
-    * *Problem:* Initial deployment attempts failed to copy essential configuration files (`ocelot.json`) and core DLLs to the Azure server.
+    * *Problem:* The initial deployment method failed to copy configuration files (`ocelot.json`) and core DLLs.
-    * *Solution:* The deployment strategy was changed to use the **`dotnet publish`** command to create a robust package, and the Gateway's `.csproj` file was updated to explicitly force copy `ocelot.json`.
+    * *Solution:* The deployment strategy was changed to use the **`dotnet publish`** command to create a complete package, and the Gateway's `.csproj` file was updated to explicitly force copy `ocelot.json`.

 * **Project Structure Conflict:**
-    * *Problem:* The Gateway folder was initially nested inside the API folder, causing compilation errors (`CS8802`) due to conflicting startup code.
+    * *Problem:* Moving the Gateway project inside the API project folder caused compilation errors (`CS8802`).
     * *Solution:* The Gateway folder was manually moved out to a sibling directory of the API folder, resolving the structural compilation conflict.

 * **JWT Key Size Error:**
-    * *Problem:* The original JWT secret key in `appsettings.json` was too short (184 bits), causing a runtime failure as the HS256 algorithm requires a key length of at least 256 bits.
+    * *Problem:* The original JWT secret key was too short (184 bits), causing a runtime failure.
-    * *Solution:* The secret key value in `appsettings.json` was lengthened to meet the security algorithm's requirement.
+    * *Solution:* The secret key value was increased in length to meet the security algorithm's requirement (256 bits).

 ---

+## ✅ Live Capabilities Verification

+The following features are functional and verifiable on the live Azure deployment:

+* **End-to-End Connectivity:** Accessing the mobile endpoint successfully returns a JSON response (or "Not Found" if the student ID is invalid), confirming the path from **Browser → Gateway → API → AWS RDS** is fully operational.

+* **Rate Limiting:** The Mobile App query is successfully blocked.
+Making the same request **4 times consecutively** results in a **`429 Too Many Requests`** error.

+* **Authentication (JWT):** Accessing the Banking App endpoint without a token correctly returns a **`401 Unauthorized`** error.

+* **Custom Logging:** The Azure Log Stream displays unique, color-coded log entries (including **IP**, **Latency**, and **HTTP Status Code**) for every transaction processed by the Gateway.

+---

-## 🛠️ Access and Final Deliverables
+## 🛠️ Final Deliverables

 **1. Live Deployment URL (Gateway Entry Point):**